wreien/beeeees/protocol.md

 However, in practice there should be no newlines in a message, either sending or receiving.

+## Preparation

+The first line a client sends to the server should be a single newline-terminated string with the client's name.
+This should be unique,
+and is used by the server to allow reconnecting to an existing game.
+You may send an empty string to connect as an "observer": observers receive the same input as normal players, but all communication from an observer to the server is ignored.

+The server will not send any information until this string is sent.

 ## Server to Client

 There are five kinds of messages that the server will send,